particle-iot/docs/src/content/reference/asset-tracking/tracker-edge-firmware.md

 Returns `SYSTEM_ERROR_NONE` (0) on success, or a non-zero error code.

-If you powered down external hardware in the `registerSleepPrepare` callback, you should undo that operation here and power it back on.
+If you powered down external hardware in the `registerSleepPrepare` or `registerSleep` callback, you should undo that operation here and power it back on.

 Tracker sleep uses `ULTRA_LOW_POWER` mode, so execution continues after sleep with variables intact.
 It does not run `setup()` again.

 ### registerStateChange - TrackerSleep